Affiliate Disclosure

 |---|---|---|---|

-These are list prices before accessories, inspection, or refurbishment costs.
-Budget an additional $800–$2,500 for an oxygen concentrator if not included, plus potential repair costs that only surface after professional inspection.
+These are list prices before accessories, inspection, or refurbishment.
+See our full hyperbaric chamber cost guide and the cost-to-buy breakdown for new-purchase context.
+Budget an additional $800 to $2,500 for an oxygen concentrator if not included, plus potential repair costs that only surface after professional inspection.

 Manufacturer Certified Pre-Owned Programs (Best Option)

-Perry Baromedical (perrybaromedical.com) is the world leader in clinical hyperbaric systems.
+Perry Baromedical (perrybaromedical.com) is one of the leading manufacturers of clinical hyperbaric systems.
 Their used/refurbished program offers OEM-reconditioned chambers with full documentation.
-Perry Baromedical is FDA registered with ISO 13485:2016 certification and manufactures clinical chambers up to 6.0 ATA.[1]
+Perry Baromedical is FDA registered with ISO 13485:2016 certification and manufactures clinical chambers up to 6.0 ATA.1

-Sechrist Industries (sechristusa.com) offers a Certified Pre-Owned (CPO) program with a 90-day limited OEM warranty.
-Sechrist chambers are FDA registered and built to ASME PVHO-1 standards, the engineering gold standard for pressure vessels for human occupancy.[1]
+Sechrist Industries (sechristusa.com) offers a Certified Pre-Owned program in which every chamber carries a 90-day limited warranty directly from Sechrist, with factory delivery, installation, testing, and inspection included.
+Sechrist chambers are FDA registered and built to ASME PVHO-1 standards, the recognized engineering standard for pressure vessels for human occupancy.23

 These manufacturer CPO programs are a fundamentally different purchase than any eBay, Craigslist, or unknown dealer listing.
-You get inspected, refurbished equipment with documented history and some level of warranty protection.
+You get inspected, refurbished equipment with documented history and warranty protection.

 Specialized Used Medical Equipment Dealers